mercanil/weather-app/README.md

 ## Missing Parts

-TimescaleDB configuration requires more time
+TimescaleDB configuration requires more time and unfortunetly I couldn't complete this part

-## Next Steps
+Data validation is not as good as it should be but tried to cover important parts

+Logging is not on a good state.

 ## Technologies Used